CSCfi/csc-user-guide/docs/accounts/how-to-manage-user-information.md

 # How to manage user information

-How to edit the profile information:
+The profile information is edited as follows:

 1. Login to [MyCSC](http://my.csc.fi).
 1. Choose _My Profile_ in the navigation menu on the left.